AdguardTeam/cname-trackers/README.md

 We're going to block those trackers in [AdGuard Tracking Protection list](https://github.com/AdguardTeam/AdGuardFilters) so now even the users of Chrome and Safari extensions will be protected from CNAME abuse.

-We hope that other filter lists makes (EasyPrivacy in particular) will also use this repository.
+We hope that other filter lists makers (EasyPrivacy in particular) will also use this repository.
+This way we'll cover most of the content blockers and finally get rid of CNAME abuse.